dotnet/AspNetCore.Docs/aspnet/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure.md

 <a id="da"></a>
 ## Deploying secrets to Azure

 When you deploy your web app to Azure, the *AppSettingsSecrets.config* file won't be deployed (that's what you want).
-You could go to the [Azure Management Portal](https://azure.microsoft.com/services/management-portal/)and set them manually, to do that:
+You could go to the [Azure Management Portal](https://azure.microsoft.com/services/management-portal/) and set them manually, to do that:

 1. Go to [https://portal.azure.com](https://portal.azure.com), and sign in with your Azure credentials.
 2. Click **Browse &gt; Web Apps**, then click the name of your web app.